Sylviettee/typed/readme.md

 It does exactly what you would think it does, it will accept strings **or** numbers.

+###  typed.strict
+If typed should panic on invalid types.

+When set to `false`, the code might be unstable.

 ###  typed.isArray(tbl)
 Is this an array?